Royal Mint Court: Allegations of fraud

 The letter of complaint to the Crown Estate requested they refer the matter to the police or Serious Fraud Office for independent investigation as some of those suspected of wrongdoing were still their advisors or in their employment.
 The author of this and subsequent letters used a pseudonym of George and Mary Ordinary and stated they represented families who resided at St Mary Graces Court on the Royal Mint Court land, whose Superior Landlord had been the Crown Estate before the land title transferred to Delancey and then the PRC.
 The letter was also published on the Royal Mint Court Residents Association website.

 On 1 October 2018, the General Counsel of the Crown Estate sent a letter to Jim Fitzpatrick stating he had looked into the matter and the allegations were highly defamatory and wholly unsubstantiated.
-Following a request under the Freedom of Information Act, the Crown Estate published the letters without redaction on a public website.
+Following a request under the Freedom of Information Act 2000, the Crown Estate published the letters without redaction on a public website.
 Other documents that related to allegations were also published.
-These included an Investment Proposal dated 29 May 2008 recommending the sale of the freehold land and building for not less than £90m with a Risk Assessment that included details of Leases for commercial properties on the freehold land but no reference to the Head Lease Her Majesty Queen Elizabeth granted to Metropolitan Homes in 1987 and the sub-leases for 100 residential apartments and two commercial properties that are on the land.
-Other correspondence published included a confidential Heads of Terms for the sale for £51m; a Crown Estate Map showing the entire Royal Mint Court freehold land including the residential properties highlighted in pink, and an Investment proposal (sales) document dated 8/10/2009 that described the sale as, 'an opportunity to strengthen our relationship with Delancey, and in so doing the Ritblat family'.
+These included an investment proposal dated 29 May 2008 recommending the sale of the freehold land and building for not less than £90m with a risk assessment that included details of leases for commercial properties on the freehold land but no reference to the head lease that the Crown Estate granted to Metropolitan Homes in 1987 and the sub-leases for 100 residential apartments and two commercial properties that are on the land.
+Other correspondence published included a confidential heads of terms for the sale for £51m; a Crown Estate Map showing the entire Royal Mint Court freehold land including the residential properties highlighted in pink, and an investment proposal (sales) document dated 8/10/2009 that described the sale as, "an opportunity to strengthen our relationship with Delancey, and in so doing the Ritblat family".

 In 2019, Corporate Watch published an article about the relationship that Delancey and the Ritblat family has with institutions, donations to political organisations and their use of joint ventures and companies that are incorporated in the British Virgin Islands and other offshore jurisdictions which makes it difficult to identify the ultimate beneficial owner of an entity.
 TruePublica published an article about Delancey's corporate structures and strategy of investing in 'build to rent' private residential property in cities beyond London.